1) DECREASE common inflammatory foods

 during your day.

-Breakfast: fruit salad (a mix of chopped fruit), or buckwheat or quinoa or fortified oat porridge with a fortified non-dairy milk (add some extras for whatever flavour you like, e.g. blueberries, sultanas/raisins, sliced banana, cinnamon, cranberries, pre-soaked sunflower or pumpkin seeds for crunch, black onion seeds for a light peppery flavour, grated apple/pear, cold pressed honey, grated ginger and sprinkled turmeric for a light earthy spicy flavour, a little lime/lemon/orange zest, raw cacao powder for a chocolate taste).
+Breakfast: fruit salad (a mix of chopped fruit), or buckwheat or quinoa or fortified oat porridge with a fortified non-dairy milk (add some extras for whatever flavour you like, e.g. blueberries, sultanas/raisins, sliced banana, cinnamon, cranberries, pre-soaked sunflower or pumpkin seeds for crunch, black onion seeds for a light peppery flavour, grated apple/pear, cold pressed honey, grated ginger and sprinkled turmeric for a light earthy spicy flavour, a little lime/lemon/orange zest, sprinkling of raw cacao powder for a chocolate taste).
 Fortified plain oat porridge is a good option, cheap and commonly available.
 You can now also get buckwheat or oat muesli.

 You could alternate the above with a breakfast smoothie: blend: fortified non-dairy milk of your choice, blueberries, some pitted cherries and dates, banana.
 Healthy optional extras: a tsp of amla powder or ground flax/chia/hemp seed.

 Lunch: vegetable soup, pumpkin ginger soup or a light salad (no oil).
 There are many online recipes to choose from.
 Also always consider adding/using the herbs/spices listed above.

 Dinner: oily fish and sprouted bean salad, gluten free pasta with a garlic tomato sauce or chickpea pesto (mushrooms optional), salmon and brown/wild rice salad, salmon burgers, potato salad, oven baked sweet potato wedges lightly brushed with olive oil and above herbs/spices, curry parsnip soup, vegetable stir fry.
 Search for other recipes online.